Many infections and disorders that cause inflammation can cause chronic meningitis.

 Fungi Overview of Fungal Infections Fungi are neither plants nor animals.
 They were once thought to be plants but are now classified as their own kingdom.
 Some fungi cause infections in people.
 Because fungal spores are often... read more , including Cryptococcus neoformans, Cryptococcus gattii, Coccidioides immitis, Histoplasma capsulatum, and Blastomyces

-The bacteria that cause tuberculosis cause a rapidly progressive form of chronic meningitis (called tuberculous meningitis).
+The bacteria that cause tuberculosis cause a form of chronic meningitis called tuberculous meningitis.
+Tuberculous meningitis can develop rapidly or gradually.
 Meningitis may develop when people are first infected.
 Or the bacteria may remain in the body in an inactive state and become reactivated later and cause meningitis.
 The bacteria may be reactivated when people are treated with drugs that suppress the immune system (such as tumor necrosis factor inhibitors, including infliximab, adalimumab, golimumab, certolizumab, and etanercept).

 Up to 8% of children and some adults with Lyme disease develop meningitis.
 Meningitis due to Lyme disease may be acute or chronic.
 Usually, it begins more slowly than acute viral meningitis.